percyfal/pytest-ngsfixtures/_sources/installation.rst.txt

 To install pytest-ngsfixtures, run this command in your terminal:

-.. warning:: WIP: as of yet there is no scilifelab-lts channel.

 .. code-block:: console

-    $ # conda install -c scilifelab-lts pytest-ngsfixtures
     $ conda install -c percyfal pytest-ngsfixtures

 This is the preferred method to install pytest-ngsfixtures, as it will